Plumbing Maintaince

 Understanding the kitchen system

-Restaurant kitchen plumbing maintenance works best when owners understand how water and waste move through their building.
-Commercial kitchens include sinks, dishwashers, floor drains, grease interceptors, prep sinks, ice machines, and restrooms, all of them connected to shared drain lines.
+The best way to keep restaurant kitchen plumbing working is for owners to understand how water and waste flow through their building.
+Common drain lines connect sinks, dishwashers, floor drains, grease interceptors, prep sinks, ice machines, and restrooms in commercial kitchens.

 ComponentPurposeRisk if neglected